 Back on November 12, 2019, a Twitter user named Jomboy demonstrates how the Houston Astros were stealing signs against the lowly Chicago White Sox in a 2017 game.
 The interesting part here is that nobody was on second base, this video seems to show that they were stealing the signs from the catcher to the pitcher using the center field video feed.

-Then when I was a senior in high school, Ron Santo came to one of my games, wearing his trademark leather jacket.
-Technically he went to his son’s game, but since I was pitching and we won, it was my game. ;)
+Chicago Cubs great Ron Santo passed away on December 3rd.
+Back in the day, he came to one of my baseball games, wearing his trademark leather jacket.
+Technically he went to his son’s game, but since I was pitching for the opposition and we won, it was my game. :)

 My dad would have loved to meet Mr. Santo, but he stopped coming to my baseball games by that time, so he missed out on that.
 In fact, my mom, with all of her problems, was the last parent to see me in a baseball uniform.
 She came to see a game after I injured my shoulder, and it turned out to be my last game.